vinliao/mita/README.md

-# Mita—a hugo theme that feels like a milligram
+# Mita—the most boring (but gorgeous) hugo theme
-The lightest hugo theme in the entire universe.
+There's one question that guided me in the process of making this theme.
+The question is this: "If I were to make a theme that can last decades, what would it look like?"
+The result is this hugo theme.

+Boring on purpose:
 - No fancy colors
 - No categories
 - No analytics